Reviewed by Erica Irish, DVM

 Is Phenergan Safe for Dogs?

 Phenergan can be used to safely treat allergy and motion sickness symptoms in dogs.

 It should never be used on dogs with central nervous system disorders including vestibular disease or dogs with seizures.
 The drug could interact with other medications and make balance disorders or dizziness much worse.

 Vestibular disorders affect your dog’s dense of balance.
 For example, canine idiopathic vestibular disease or “Old Dog Vestibular Syndrome” is a sudden disturbance of balance.

 This disorder is activated by issues affecting the dog’s inner ear and middle ear.

-Ask an Vet Online For Less Than a Trip to A Clinic
+Ask a Vet Online for Less Than a Trip to A Clinic

 Sometimes I share affiliate links with my readers if I think a product or service might be useful.
 If you click on a link below, you will be brought to that product’s homepage.
 If you decide to make a purchase, I may earn a small commission.

 Ask a Vet is an online service that is available to anybody, worldwide.
 It’s a quick, inexpensive way to ask a licensed veterinarian your burning questions.
 They are not able to diagnose your pet online, but you’d be surprised how much useful information they can share with you.